Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **C"port_name"** (RRF 3.4.0 and later) Name of the pin used to control the power supply
 * **Sn** n=0 turn power off immediately (default), n=1 turn power off when all thermostatic fans have turned off (RepRapFirmware 1.20 and later only).
-This parameter optional and ignored if the C parameter is present.
+This parameter optional and ignored if the D parameter is present.
 The default is to turn off power as soon as the movement queue is empty.
 * **Dnnn** Delay powering down for nnn seconds (RRF 3.5 and later only)

 ### Examples